colbsa/MusserSR.org/about-cit.md

 - A desire to have fun and make a lasting impact on the life of a scout.
 - A willingness to live by the Scout Oath &amp; Law.

-If you’re ready to join us for a summer of fun at Resica Falls, apply today!
-We hope you consider joining our CIT Program, and are ready to embark on a life changing journey at Resica Falls!
+If you’re ready to join us for a summer of fun at Musser Scout Reservation, apply today!
+We hope you consider joining our CIT Program, and are ready to embark on a life changing journey at Musser Scout Reservation!

-<a role="button" class="btn btn-primary btn-lg" href="https://colbsa.workbrightats.com/jobs/">Apply Now</a>

 Are you 16 years old and looking for an exciting way to spend your whole summer?
 Find out more about [Working At Musser](/staff).